jd-develop/nougaro/how_it_works.md

  The [context](src/runtime/context.py) contain a lot of useful thing for the interpreter, such as the `display_name` (name of the function), or the [**Symbol Table**](src/runtime/symbol_table.py).

 ##### Variables and symbol tables
  The interpreter store all the variables in the Symbol Table.
 This is a table, with the name of the variables on one side and the values on the other side.
-This looks like that:
+It looks like that:

     {
        "parent": None,